kinnala/scikit-fem/README.md

 and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html) with respect to documented and/or tested features.

+### Unreleased

+- Added: Basic support for assembling PETSc matrices via `form.elemental(basis).topetsc()`, see ex52.
+  Requires the optional dependency `petsc4py`.
+- Added: Basic support for distributed assembly of PETSc matrices via decorator `Dofs.decompose`.
+Requires the optional dependencies `petsc4py` and `pymetis`.
+The decorator `Dofs.decompose` is applied on a function which returns 2-tuple with `Mesh` and `Dofs` objects.
+  This will run METIS on the mesh and distribute the degrees-of-freedom according to the decomposition.
+It is then possible to use the standard objects in scikit-fem such as `Basis` and `BilinearForm` to assemble matrices for each of the subdomains in parallel, assuming the script is run using `mpirun`.
+These can be turned into distributed PETSc matrices via `form.elemental(basis).topetsc(dofs)`.
+See ex53 and ex54 for examples.

 ### [11.0.0] - 2025-04-24

 - Added: Support for Python 3.13.